& Other Really Very Important Stuff

 While we think you’re all amazing for tackling the Peak or Tainui trails, there are some who we do make a bit of an extra song and dance about…here are the crowned ones, with a short description for each:

-The Scorchers – any person able to go Sub-50 on the Te Mata Peak trail, INDIVIDUAL only.
+The Scorchers – any person able to go Sub-50 on the Te Mata Peak trail.
 Bottle of Giant Brewing Co‘s finest and their name in lights.

-Hall of Flames – any person able to go Sub-60 on the Te Mata Peak trail, INDIVIDUAL only.
+Hall of Flames – any person able to go Sub-60 on the Te Mata Peak trail.
 Bottle of Giant Brewing Co‘s finest and their name in lights.

 Master Blazers – the fastest lady and gentleman on Te Mata Peak trail in the Master Blazer RUN category of 66yo+, $100 cash each thanks to Shanely + Co.